hanumannath/task-app/README.md

 # task-app
-this is a simple task creating app which using jwt for authentication
+This is a simple task creating app which using jwt for authentication